robertpiazza/robertpiazza.github.io/_posts/2022-02-18-Deep Learning Part 2.markdown

 Since this is the most generic, it follows the format of $y = W • x + b$

+#### Why are activation functions necessary?
 A Dense layer without an activation function is an affine layer!

-Without activatation functions, each layer of a dense layer could be combined into a single affine transform.
+Without activation functions, each layer of a dense layer could be combined into a single affine transform.
 By adding the activation functions, we get much more non-linear transformations and expand the possibilities of data representation with much more potential.

 <img src="/assets/images/DLwPCh2/Affine-ReLu.png">